-$$Z(G, S) = \frac{1}{|G|} \sum{\sigma: \sigma \in G} z(\sigma).$$
+$$Z(G,S) = \frac{1}{|G|} \sum{\sigma: \sigma \in G} z(\sigma).$$

-What is the cycle index for the group D_6 acting on the vertices of a hexagon?
-What is the cycle index for the group of rotations of the cube acting on the faces of the cube?

-- →•334.
-How can you compute the Orbit Enumerator of G acting on functions from S to a finite set T from the cycle index of G acting on S?
-(Use P(t) as the notation for the picture of an element t of T.) State and prove the relevant theorem!
-This is Pólya's and Redfield's famous enumeration theorem. - →335.
+- •(a) What is the cycle index for the group D_6 acting on the vertices of a hexagon? - (b) What is the cycle index for the group of rotations of the cube acting on the faces of the cube? - →•321.
+How can you compute the Orbit Enumerator of G acting on colorings of S by a finite set T of colors from the cycle index of G acting on S?
+(Use t, thought of as a variable, as the picture of an element t of T.) State and prove the relevant theorem!
+This is Pólya's and Redfield's famous enumeration theorem. - ⇒322.
 Suppose we make a necklace by stringing 12 pieces of brightly colored plastic tubing onto a string and fastening the ends of the string together.
-We have ample supplies blue, green, red, and yellow tubing available.
-Give a generating function in which the coefficient of $B^iG^jR^kY^h$ is the number of necklaces we can make with i blues, j greens, k reds, and h yellows.
-How many terms would this generating function have if you expanded it in terms of powers of B, G, R, and Y?
-Does it make sense to do this expansion?
-How many of these necklaces have 3 blues, 3 greens, 2 reds, and 4 yellows? - \rightarrow •336.
-What should we substitute for the pictures of each of the elements of T in the orbit enumerator of G acting on the set of functions from S to T in order to compute the total number of orbits of G acting on the set of functions?
-What should we substitute into the variables in the cycle index of a group G acting on a set S in order to compute the total number of orbits of G acting on the functions from S to a set T?
-Find the number of ways to color the faces of a cube with four colors.
+We have ample supplies of blue, green, red, and yellow tubing available.
+Give a generating function in which the coefficient of $B^iG^jR^kY^h$ is the number of necklaces we can make with i blues, j greens, k reds, and k yellows.
+How many terms would this generating function have if you expanded it in terms of powers of k, k, and k yellows it make sense to do this expansion?
+How many of these necklaces have 3 blues, 3 greens, 2 reds, and 4 yellows?

+- \rightarrow •323.
+What should we substitute for the variables representing colors in the orbit enumerator of G acting on the set of colorings of S by a set T of colors in order to compute the total number of orbits of G acting on the set of colorings?
+What should we substitute into the variables in the cycle index of a group G acting on a set S in order to compute the total number of orbits of G acting on the colorings of S by a set T?
+Find the number of ways to color the faces of a cube with four colors. - → 324.
-- → 337.
 We have red, green, and blue sticks all of the same length, with a dozen sticks of each color.
 We are going to make the skeleton of a cube by taking eight identical lumps of modeling clay and pushing three sticks into each lump so that the lumps become the vertices of the cube.
 (Clearly we won't need all the sticks!)
 In how many different ways could we make our cube?
 How many cubes have four edges of each color?
-How many have two red, four green, and six blue edges?
-For this problem we are interested in the action of the rotation group of the cube on the edges.
-Now we think of the group elements as permutations of the edges and analyze their cycle structure. - The identity is a product of 12 one-cycles. - A 90 or 270 degree rotation around an axis perpendicular to two opposite faces is a product of three four-cycles. - A 180 degree rotation around an axis perpendicular to two opposite faces is a product of six two-cycles. - A 180 degree rotation around an axis perpendicular to two opposite edges is a product of five two-cycles and two one-cycles. - A 120 degree rotation around an axis connecting two diagonally opposite vertices is a product of four three-cycles.
+How many have two red, four green, and six blue edges? - → 325.
+How many cubes can we make in Problem 324 if the lumps of modeling clay can be any of four colors?